About Our Fabrics

 How Gauze Fabric is Made

 Gauze fabric, also called muslin, is a beautifully simple textile that has been around for centuries.
 It has loosely woven yarns, which makes it breathable and flexible.
-Double gauze is simply two layers of gauze fabric that are permanently joined together, which results in an airy yet sturdy fabric.
-Cotton is the most commonly used fiber for making gauze fabrics, but gauze can also be made from rayon, linen, and other man-made or natural fibers.
-Our Sunny Double Gauze and Sunny Saloo fabrics are made from 100% cotton because we love natural fibers.
+Double gauze is simply two layers of gauze fabric that are simultaneously woven together, which results in an airy yet sturdy material.
+Cotton is the most commonly used fiber for making gauze, but gauze can also be made from rayon, linen, and other man-made or natural fibers.

 Sewing with Gauze Fabric

-Gauze fabric is a popular choice for baby swaddle blankets, quilts, and bedding.
-It is also perfect for lightweight, casual clothing like beach pants, swim coverups, tunic tops, blouses, dresses, scarves, and more.
+Gauze fabric is a popular choice for baby muslin swaddle blankets, quilts, and bedding.
+It is also perfect for lightweight clothing like beach pants, swim coverups, tunic tops, blouses, dresses, scarves, and more.

 Sewing with gauze is easy, and can be enjoyed by all skill levels including beginners.
-Here are a few tips for sewing with gauze fabric:
+Here are a few sewing tips:

 Caring for Gauze Fabric

+Always wash alone or with like colors to prevent lint transfer and noticeable pilling.
 For long-lasting color retention and minimal shrinkage, we recommend machine washing on cold and tumble drying on low.
-We also suggest using a liquid fabric softener in the wash cycle to keep your gauze fibers soft over time.
-Like other loosely woven natural fibers, some lint and pilling may be noticeable especially after the first wash.
+Tumble drying on low will eliminate excess lint and enhance the fabric's texture.
+We also suggest using a liquid fabric softener in the wash cycle to keep the natural cotton fibers soft over time.
+Like other loosely woven natural fibers, some lint and pilling may be noticeable with new fabric.
 Remove excess lint with an adhesive lint roller.
-Drying the fabric in the dryer will result is less lint than line drying.